sergioangulo/cheat-sheets/README.md

 sudo groupadd docker
 ## Add your user to the group
 sudo usermod -aG docker sergio
-## Logout
+## Activates changes to groups or Logout/Login
+newgrp docker
-Well ... logout and enjoy
+Or Well ... logout then login and enjoy